AmitYakovian/handwritten-letters-and-digits-predictiong-model-using-keras/README.md

   *get the predicted character using the predict_character method.

-  Image for example is attached.
+Exmaple image is attached.

+Have fun!